rmguy/blog/published/death_and_fish.md

 Haddie had been trying to learn funny lately.
 Cats said it was a vital part of "hobnobbery", so she was subtitling everything in her head.
 She didn't understand the difference between her-funny and them-funny yet, though she was sure it was of some consequence to him.

 _An old joke: Boy meets girl at mom's funeral.
-Boy likes girl.
+Instant chemistry.
 Girl leaves unexpectedly.
 Boy searches around for a few days, no luck._

 How does this end?

-_Them-funny: Boy kills dad hoping girl comes for the funeral.
+_Them-funny: Boy tells therapist.
+Therapist says: "Maybe try Tinder?".
+Boy says: "Hmm.. do they have a bereavement filter?"..
 Big joke._

-_Her-funny: Years go by.
-One day Boy wins lifetime supply of frozen dinner.
-Girl shows up to deliver, but she's carrying a single meal._
-_Boy, confused, asks: where are the rest?..
-I won a lifetime's supply._
-_Girl replies: this will do, let's eat._
+_Her-funny: Boy gets home.
+Only later realizes.. it wasn't his mom's funeral._
 _Go figure._

 Haddie snapped out of her reverie.